-Includes the greenhouse gas emissions from the combustion of natural gas, heating/fuel oil, diesel, gasoline, and propane; the use of refrigerants and foam blowing agents and direct use of CO2.
+Includes the greenhouse gas emissions from the stationary combustion of natural gas, heating fuel/oil, diesel, gasoline, and propane and the mobile combustion of gasoline, diesel, and propane; the use of refrigerants and foam blowing agents and direct use of CO2.
 It also includes the N2O and CH4 from the combustion of wood & biogas.